MJCSRibeiro/Lanius_biomod2/README.md

 An additional **optional** step appears between lines 111-122 where the user can remove the Iberian Peninsula from the calibration dataset.
 This is not necessary to run the analysis and should be skipped unless the user wants to check the results from removing the Iberian Peninsula occurrence data from calibration.

 The code between lines 124-989 can be run afterwards without any further inputs from the user.
+This runs the whole analysis performed in this thesis.

-All code after line 990 is used to provide a more in-depth analysis as well as create more detailed graphical outputs.
+All code after line 990 is used to provide a more in-depth analysis of the models, as well as create more detailed graphical outputs.

 **Outputs**
 -

 The script provided creates a temporary "Results" folder in the user's drive, found in "User\AppData\Local\Temp\".
 To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and put in "appdata" as the folder you wish to open.

+including:
+  1. A ".txt" file containing the biomod2 model accuracy metrics
+  2. Variable importance ".txt" files for all models fitted
+  3. ".asc" files that contain probability estimates for different models and predicted range shifts